Jessica Hellmann

-Jessica Hellmann is a Professor of Ecology and the director of the Institute on the Environment at the University of Minnesota.
+Jessica Hellmann is a Distinguished McKnight University Professor of the Department of Ecology and executive director of the Institute on the Environment and Ecolab Chair in Environmental Leadership at the University of Minnesota.
 She is recognized as "one of the nation’s leading researchers on global change ecology and climate adaptation".
 Hellmann was one of the first to identify that living with climate change is "just as crucial to the future of humanity and Earth’s ecosystems as slowing and stopping greenhouse gas emissions".
-Her lab uses mathematical models, genomic techniques to identify the impact of climate change on ecology and evolution.
-Jessica Hellmann also has a spouse, Larry LaTarte (1974) and one daughter, Ada LaTarte (2007).
+Her lab uses mathematical models, genomic techniques to identify the impact of climate change on ecology and evolution, and create strategies to manage natural resources.

 Early life and education

 Hellmann is originally from Indiana and Detroit, Michigan.

 Hellmann has said she chose a career in ecology after being inspired by space camp, her grandfather's farm and her father who worked as a mechanical engineer at General Motors.
 She completed a Bachelor's in Ecology at the University of Michigan in 1996.
 She holds a PhD in Biology from Stanford.
 Her doctoral advisor, and role model, was Paul R. Ehrlich.
 She was a postdoctoral fellow in the Center for International Security and Cooperation, where she argued that the environment was an important part of security.
 At Stanford University, she was part of the Leopold Leadership Program.
 Hellmann also worked as a postdoctoral associate in the Department of Zoology at the University of British Columbia.